CodeHarborHub/codeharborhub.github.io/courses/Next.Js/beginner-level/static-and-serverSide/concept.md

 2. **Explanation**:
    - `revalidate`: Specifies the number of seconds after which the page should be regenerated.
    - With ISR, the page will be updated in the background after the specified time, providing fresh content without a full rebuild.

+#### Conclusion

+Next.js provides various methods for rendering pages, including static generation, server-side rendering, and incremental static regeneration.
+These features allow you to optimize performance and user experience by fetching data at build time or on each request.